soyoahn/soyoahn.github.io/_posts/2025-07-23-i-missed-the-hackathon.md

 tags: personal
 ---

-### I missed my company's annual hackathon and feel very sad about it
+### I missed my company's annual hackathon and feel sad about it
 ---

 My company hosts an internal hackathon every year.
 As someone who routinely complains about (I know, I need to stop) not having enough autonomy, you'd think I'd be first in line for this.
 (Last year, I learned how to [animate](/files/fun/apruchnicki-spine-animations.mp4) in [Spine](https://esotericsoftware.com/)!)